LINBIT/linstor-ansible/README.md

   - An account at https://my.linbit.com (contact sales@linbit.com).
   - Deployment environment must have Ansible `2.7.0+` and `python-netaddr`.
   - All target systems must have passwordless SSH access.
-  - All hostnames used in inventory file are resolvable (or use IP addresses).
+  - All hostnames used in the inventory file are resolvable (or use IP addresses).
   - Target systems are RHEL 7/8/9  or Ubuntu 22.04 (or compatible variants).

 # Usage